Albirizzu/oDCM_team8/README.md

 <li>Second website: https://www.rottentomatoes.com/top</li>
 <li>Third website: https://www.the-numbers.com/</li>
 </ol>
-<p> All three websites show available data about movies, which is the first step to make the websites comparable to each other.
+<p> These three websites are somewhat comparable as the all show boxoffice data about movies.
-Furthermore, all kinds of data can be retrieved per movie, for example revenue in a specific year, genres, runtime, distibutor etc. The websites distribute enough data to fit the research and moreover, the data can be specified in variables to make it usefull for this research. </p>
+Furthermore, different kinds of data can be retrieved per movie, for example revenue in a specific year, genres, runtime, distibutor etc. The websites distribute enough data to fit the research. </p>

 <p> Comparing the websites with each other, the website of https://www.boxofficemojo.com stands out in terms of data availability about the movies.
 First, the data on https://www.boxofficemojo.com provides a simple overview of the top 200 movies based on revenue for a specific year.